A topic from the subject of Electrolysis in Chemistry.

 Electrolysis Principles and Reactions

-Electrolysis is a chemical process that occurs when an electric current passes through a substance, causing a chemical reaction.
-This process is used to produce a variety of chemicals, including hydrogen, oxygen, and chlorine.
+Electrolysis is a chemical process where an electric current passed through a substance drives a chemical reaction.
+This process is used to produce various chemicals, including hydrogen, oxygen, and chlorine.

 Key Points